reactive-python/reactpy-django/docs/src/reference/utils.md

     You typically will not need to use this function.

-    For security reasons, ReactPy does not allow non-registered components to be root components.
-However, all components contained within Django templates are automatically considered root components.
+    For security reasons, ReactPy requires all root components to be registered.
+However, all components contained within Django templates are automatically registered.

-    This is typically only needed when you have a dedicated Django application as a rendering server that doesn't have templates, such as when modifying the [template tag `#!python host` argument](../reference/template-tag.md#component).
-On this dedicated rendering server, you would need to manually register your components.
+    This function is needed when you have configured your [`host`](../reference/template-tag.md#component) to a dedicated Django rendering application that doesn't have templates.